nasa/isaac/dense_map/geometry_mapper/readme.md

         --mesh geom_dir/simplified_mesh.ply                                \
         --image geom_dir/distorted_sci_cam/1616785318.1400001.jpg          \
         --camera_to_world geom_dir/1616785318.1400001_sci_cam_to_world.txt \
-        --output_dir out
+        --output_prefix out

-This will write out/run.obj and its associated files.
+This will write out-1616785318.1400001.obj and its associated files.

 Ensure that the correct robot is specified in ASTROBEE_ROBOT.

+Alternatively, the images and cameras can be specified in lists, via ``--image_list`` and ``--camera_list``.